 Note: Tuition and fees are subject to change.
-Candidates and students-in-training are given as much advanced notice as possible of any changes.
+Candidates and students-in-training are given as much advance notice as possible of any changes.

-The Rolf Institute of Structural Integration accepts major credit cards (MC, VISA, DISCOVER, AMEX), personal checks, and money orders.
+The Dr. Ida Rolf Institute® accepts major credit cards (MC, VISA, DISCOVER, AMEX), personal checks, and money orders.

 All returned checks will be assessed a $50 returned check fee.

 Within the world of financial assistance, there are many different forms available to students.
 Scholarships are financial awards given to eligible students and do not need be repaid.
 Grants can be federal, state or privately issued and also do not require repayment.
 Loans are a form of low-interest debt that must eventually be repaid and are a good option for those who do not qualify for a grant.